RustedEmber/RSPSi/README.md

 Options -\>

 Media.jag location - You can browse for a media.jag that you wish to use

+Backup Changes to RSI/DAT file - Every interface modification is saved to the local 'Saves' folder.
+These buttons are toggable & both can be active at the same time.

 Help - Shows a help window